-List - The name of the non-probationary employee who has been laid off shall be placed on a reemployment list by classification and by seniority within that classification and shall be recalled in the inverse order in which the employee was laid off.
-Persons on such a list will be offered appointment to an opening in the job classification and no new employee will be hired until all qualified employees on layoff status desiring to return to work have been offered the position.
+List - The name of the non-probationary employee who has been laid off shall be placed on a reemployment list by classification and by seniority within that classification and, if that employee has not separated his employment, shall be recalled in the inverse order in which the employee was laid off.
+Persons on such a list will be offered appointment to an opening in the job classification and no new employee in the classification where the layoff occurred will be hired until all qualified employees on layoff status desiring to return to work have been offered the position.
 The employee must provide the employer with any address change while waiting for recall.